 I installed the commands from within Stata, i.e.

 Help → SJ and User-written Programs → STB

-You will see a list of commands associated with Stata Technical Bulletins (stb).
-I simply followed the instructions found in Sterne et al.’s guide:
+You will see a list of Stata Technical Bulletins (stb) commands.
+I followed the instructions found in Sterne et al.’s guide:

 In addition, I installed the following metafunnel command within Stata by typing:

 This command enables the creation of funnel plots with pseudo 95% confidence limits.

 Step 3: Check for updated versions or new commands:

 Having performed the steps above, I could not use the metan command to perform a fixed and random-effects meta-analysis.
 The problem was an old version of metan, specifically metan 1.0!
 You can check your version of metan: